Edderic/edderic.github.io/_posts/2015-12-14-p2-building-an-intervention-system.markdown

 approach to split the dataset into training and test sets has a randomization (shuffling) component before it gets fed into `GridSearchCV` (which uses cross-validation internally on the training set I supplied).
 Thus, we get different results depending on how the training and test sets were split.
-I wanted to find out in terms of \\(F1\\), on average, what is the best performing model.

 The alphas I chose are as follows: